Choose another writer in this calendar:

 the Owl of Minerva, which begins its flight at dusk.
 "Only when the day

 is over, can one pass a rightful judgement on the work done during it.

 . . .
 Spiritually, we are in a period of what I propose to call reflective dusk.

 Before us is the impenetrable darkness of night.
 It may still last long

 to dawn when a new orientation in the world can be clearly

 articulated." ('Progress: Fact and Fiction' by Georg Henrik von Wright, in The Idea of Progress, edited by Jürgen Mittelstrass, Peter McLaughlin, A. S. V. Burgen, 1997, pp. 12-13)

 Von Wright saw – like Oswald Spengler – that our own cultural cycle has reached its height and has now started its decline.
-"When traditions slacken their hold on the mores, a culture looses its self-identity, becoming styleless, fades out."
-We are going towards chaos – art becomes experimental, old and new forms of superstitions and irrationalism arise, and the culture of body takes the place of spiritual values.
+"When traditions slacken their hold on the mores, a culture looses its self-identity, becoming styleless, fades out." ('Progress: Fact and Fiction' by Georg Henrik von Wright, in The Idea of Progress, edited by Arnold Burgen, Peter McLaughlin, Jürgen Mittelstrass, 1997, p.
+16) We are going towards chaos – art becomes experimental, old and new forms of superstitions and irrationalism arise, and the culture of body takes the place of spiritual values.
 Von Wright did not reject the long-term perspective that the whole human race as a distinct species is falling into destruction.
 Himself von Wright characterized as a "provocative pessimist".
 Von Wright's own work has been analyzed in the prestigious series Library of Living Philosophers (1989) and elsewhere.